mozhao0331/Restaurant_Segmentation_Analysis/README.md

 The Restaurant Segmentation Analysis project is a collaboration between Sitewise Analytics and MDS students Chen Lin, Eric Tsai, Morris Zhao, and Xinru Lu.
 This project aims to use machine learning methods to determine factors that drive traffic to a particular location and identify clusters of similar store locations.

 Restaurants seeking to open new stores in a region need to make marketing plans according to the major customer group.
 Therefore, restaurant franchise owners need to know the factors that drive traffic to a location, such as the surrounding population demographic and consumer behavior in the region, as well as trade area and nearby competitor/sister store information.
 By having a strong grasp of these factors, owners can plan future expansions and market the new location strategically based on the demand of the region.
-The Restaurant Segmentation Analysis project will address this problem by using data from Smoothie King locations in the United States and Subway locations in Canada and the United States to build machine learning data pipelines for Sitewise Analytics to incorporate into their consulting service.
+The Restaurant Segmentation Analysis project will address this problem by using data from Smoothie King locations in the United States and Subway locations in the United States to build machine learning data pipelines for Sitewise Analytics to incorporate into their consulting service.
 At the end of the project, we expect to have human-interpretable machine learning models that cluster similar store locations, which will be helpful for Sitewise Analytics clients to identify factors that drive traffic in those similar locations.

 [Project Proposal (Sitewise)](https://github.com/mozhao0331/Restaurant_Segmentation_Analysis/blob/main/doc/Proposal_Report.pdf)

 ## Objectives

-Given that Smoothie King, Subway US, and Subway Canada are all different clients of Sitewise, it is necessary to build three separate models for each respective client.
+Given that Smoothie King and Subway US are all different clients of Sitewise, it is necessary to build three separate models for each respective client.
 Ultimately, the factors that drive traffic to each of the three restaurants may be different as well.
 Thus, the three machine learning pipelines are as follows:

 1. A supervised machine learning pipeline using data from Smoothie King locations to predict a store's category from one of five pre-labeled categories: